pyvista/pyvista/doc/source/user-guide/jupyter/ipygany.rst

 plotting backend is a powerful module that enables pure plotting that leverages `threejs <https://threejs.org/>`_ through the `pythreejs widget <https://github.com/jupyter-widgets/pythreejs>`_.
-It allows for embedded html documentation (as shown here), rapid plotting (as compared to the other client jupyterlab plotting modules like ``panel``).
+It allows for embedded HTML documentation (as shown here), rapid plotting (as compared to the other client jupyterlab plotting modules like ``panel``).